Plastic Pitch Plus | Buy (Reverb.com)

 - When using MIDI pitch bend (as opposed to the MIDI Tuning Standard) monophonic mode might result in unexpected tunings when holding down multiple keys and playing with a “last-note priority” technique.
 This is because there is no standard way for synthesizers to handle last-note priority in conjunction with the combination of multiple MIDI note and pitch bend messages.
 (Depending on one’s musical goals, this might be a feature.)
 The workaround is to play only one key at a time.

-- I have found that some software synths–specifically Propellerhead Reason ones–have noticeable latency in their MIDI pitch bend implementation.
+- Some software synths–specifically Propellerhead Reason ones–have noticeable latency in their MIDI pitch bend implementation.
 This results in swooping pitch at the attack when playing thru the Plastic Pitch Plus.
 Other software synths work correctly.

 Monitoring the Knob Positions